-When Lot 25 was originally granted by the Crown, it was divided into the east and west halves of the lot, it is only the west half in which the study area lies.
-This was granted to Archibald McLean on February 24, 1823.
+When Lot 25 was originally granted by the Crown, it was divided into the east and west halves of the lot.
+The east half will be discussed separately from the west half.
+The west half was granted to Archibald McLean on February 24, 1823.
 While there are no McLean's listed in the census records for Russell County, there is an Archibald McLean, Esq. listed in Cornwall in 1829 (Ancestry.com 2005), indicating that McLean may have been an absentee landlord.
-The 1825 map of Cumberland county, indicates that McLean was a Captain (Map 3) (Coffin 1825).
+The 1825 map of Cumberland county, indicates that Mclean was a Captain (Map 3) (Coffin 1825).
 Mclean sold the property on July 12, 1833 to Henry Symes for £100.
-Two years later, Symes also bought the east side of the property, although they remained as separate parcels throughout the rest of its history.
+Two years later, Symes also bought the east side of the property (see below), although they remained as separate parcels throughout the rest of its history.
 In September of 1848, Symes sold the west half of lot 25 to John Barker for £100.
 That same month, Barker sold the property for the same sum to his neighbour from lot 26, Archibald Petrie (OLR:AR-24).